Adramyttium: Medieval period

 The administrative reforms of the 7th century led Adramyttium to be administered as part of the Thracesian Theme.
 In early 715, soldiers of the theme of Opsikion mutinied and travelled to Adramyttium where they proclaimed Theodosius, a praktor (tax-collector), as emperor.
 Theodosius did not wish to become emperor and fled to the mountains, but was found and forced to become emperor at sword-point.
 Adramyttium came under the administration of the theme of Samos in the ninth century and became the seat of a tourmarches of that theme.
 A tourma of the hinterland of Adramyttium remained part of the Thracesian Theme, but was also based at Adramyttium.

 Adramyttium was sacked by Tzachas, a Turkish ruler, in c.
 1090 and subsequently rebuilt and repopulated by Eumathios Philokales in 1109.
+According to Anna Komnene:

+This (Adramyttium) was formerly a very populous town: but when Tzachas was laying waste the country round Smyrna, he laid it in ruins and rased it to the ground.
+On observing the complete disappearance of this town which looked as if man had never dwelt in it, Eumathius forthwith rebuilt it and restored it to its former appearance and recalled the inhabitants from all sides, at least such of the original ones as had escaped, and sent for many from other parts and settled them in the town, and thus gave it back its former appearance.

 During this period, Adramyttium was used as a base to defend against Italian and Turkish attacks.
 Upon discovering that Malik Shah, Sultan of Rum, planned to invade in early 1112, Emperor Alexios I Komnenos sent an army to Adramyttium ahead of him as he travelled to the Chersonese peninsula.
 During the reign of Emperor Manuel I Komnenos, Adramyttion formed part of the new theme of Neokastra.
 French crusaders passed through Adramyttium on their march south to Ephesus during the Second Crusade.
 After the ascension of Emperor Andronikos I Komnenos in 1183, Andronikos Lapardas revolted against the emperor and travelled to Bithynia to join the rebels, but was seized at Adramyttium and imprisoned.
 The megas doux Michael Stryphnos levied a fine on the Genoese merchant Cafforio, who subsequently raided the cities of the Aegean Sea and sacked Adramyttium in 1197.